WoSai/shouqianba-doc/en/api/terminal/activate.md

 Activation code is needed every time you try to activate a Upay terminal.
 There are several things to consider when you use your activation codes:

 - Each activation code belongs to a store.
 Say activation code (A1) belongs to store (S1), the terminal device activated by A1 will thus belong to S1.
 - Activation code has two usage limits: **number of usage** and **expiration date**.
 In most cases, the number of usage of an activation code is 1.
-So you will get a activation code for each of your terminal device.
-[TODO expiration date default value unknown]
+So you will get a activation code for each of your terminal device which is valid for 7 days.
 - If an activation code has a number of usage larger than 1.
 You can use it to activate multiple devices.
 Each activation request with this activation code will give you a new terminal identity (a new set of `terminal_sn` and `terminal_key`).